RetroDECK/ES-DE/USERGUIDE.md

 The amount of video RAM to use for the application.
 Defaults to 256 MiB which seems to work fine most of the time.
 The allowed range is 80 to 1024 MiB.
 If you try to set it lower or higher than this by passing such values as command line parameters or edit the es_settings.cfg file manually, ES-DE will log a warning and automatically adjust the value within the allowable range.

+**Display/monitor (requires restart)**

+This option sets the display to use for ES-DE for multi-monitor setups.
+The possible values are the monitor index numbers 1, 2, 3 or 4.
+If a value is set here for a display that does not actually exist, then ES-DE will set it to 1 upon startup.
+Index 1 is the primary display of the computer.
+It's also possible to override the setting by passing the --display command line argument.
+Doing so will also overwrite the display setting in es_settings.cfg.
+Be aware that the Display/monitor option only changes the display used by ES-DE; the emulators need to be configured separately (which can easily be done globally if using RetroArch).

 **Fullscreen mode (requires restart)** _(Unix only)_

 This gives you a choice between _Normal_ and _Borderless_ modes.
 With the borderless being more seamless as the ES-DE window will always stay on top of other windows so the taskbar will not be visible when launching and returning from games.
 It will however break the alt-tab application switching of your window manager.
 For normal fullscreen mode, if a lower resolution than the screen resolution has been set via the --resolution command line argument, ES-DE will render in full screen at the lower resolution.
 If a higher resolution than the screen resolution has been set, ES-DE will run in a window.
 For the borderless mode, any changes to the resolution will make ES-DE run in a window.